-I. INTRODUCTION
+I INTRODUCTION

-In this paper, we can obtain electric field intensity and also equipotential lines around any arbitrary shape transmission lines with Thompson, Thames & Mastin (TTM) algorithm.
+In this paper, we can obtain electric field intensity and also equipotential lines inside any arbitrary shape electrode systems with Thompson, Thames & Mastin (TTM) algorithm.
 With this computer code we can solve two couple poisson or laplace equations in general curvilinear coordinate.
-For finding electric field intensity and also equipotential lines around any electrode, we transfer actual field or actual coordinate system (surface of any arbitrary shape electrode) and also its outer boundary to rectangular calculating field or rectangular coordinate system.
+For finding electric field intensity and also equipotential lines inside any electrode system, we transfer actual field or actual coordinate system (surface of any arbitrary shape electrode) and also its outer boundary to rectangular calculating field or rectangular coordinate system.
 Solving of poisson and also laplace equations are easy in rectangular field than actual field [1].